 As an Office 365 admin, you can control which Office software your users can download and install from Office 365.
-The choices you make on the Manage user software through Office 365 page determine which software users can install from the Software page in Office 365.
+The choices you make on the Software download settings page determine which software users can install from the Software page in Office 365.
 Whichever choices you make, they apply to all users in your organization.

 If you choose to make some software unavailable to users, they see a message on their Software page instead of an Install button.
 For example, if you choose to make Office unavailable, users see this message:

 Your admin has turned off Office installs.
 Contact your admin for more information about how to get Office in your organization.

 Choose how often to get feature updates for Office 2016 apps